What is Lecture2Go?

 Which lectures are recorded?

-The decision for a recording is made by the lecturer, but due to limited ressources only a certain number of lecture series can be recorded in one semester.
+The decision for a recording is made by the lecturer, but due to limited ressources only a certain number of series can be recorded in one semester.

 A lecture was recorded, but can not be found on the website!